Summarise this article with:

-This is a DNS resolution failure, and it's one of the most common connectivity problems users encounter.
-DNS (Domain Name System) translates human-readable domain names like example.com into the IP addresses computers actually use.
-When that translation breaks, websites become unreachable even though the underlying internet connection is fine.
+You open your browser, type a URL, and get "Server Not Found," "This site can't be reached," or the Chrome-specific DNS_PROBE_FINISHED_NXDOMAIN.
+Your internet is active, you can reach IP addresses directly, but domain names won't resolve.
+That is a DNS failure.
+DNS (Domain Name System) translates domain names like example.com into the IP addresses computers actually use.
+When that translation breaks, websites become unreachable even though the underlying connection is fine.

-| Test Command | Works? | What It Means |
+| Test | Works? | What it means |

 |---|---|---|

-ping 8.8.8.8 | Yes | Internet is working; DNS is broken |
+ping 8.8.8.8 | Yes | Internet is up; DNS is broken |

-ping 8.8.8.8 | No | Broader connectivity problem |
+ping 8.8.8.8 | No | Broader connectivity problem, not DNS |

 nslookup google.com | Yes | DNS works; browser may be the issue |

-nslookup google.com 1.1.1.1 | Yes but above fails | Your default DNS server is broken |
+nslookup google.com 1.1.1.1 | Yes, but above fails | Your default DNS server is broken |

 nslookup google.com 192.168.1.1 | No | Router DNS is failing |